-The Bill delivers on the Government's manifesto commitment to 'bring in Martyn's Law to strengthen the security of public events and venues' ensuring they are better prepared and ready to respond to terrorist attacks.
+The Act delivers on the Government's manifesto commitment to "bring in Martyn's Law to strengthen the security of public events and venues," ensuring they are better prepared and ready to respond to terrorist attacks.

-Whilst many owners and occupiers of premises will already have proactively considered the risk posed by acts of terrorism and have plans and procedures in place, this draft legislation would mandate for the first time who exactly is responsible for considering the risk and taking appropriately proportionate protection measures, applying a consistent level of security standards apply across qualifying events and premises.
-Property owners and occupiers alike should follow the Bill's progress.
+Whilst many owners and occupiers of premises may have already proactively considered the risk that acts of terrorism pose and have plans and procedures in place, this Act mandates for the first time who exactly is responsible for considering the risk and taking appropriately proportionate protection measures, applying a consistent level of security standards across qualifying events and premises.
+Both owners and occupiers should monitor the Government's progress on guidance and regulations related to the Act, using the implementation timeframe as an opportunity to plan and prepare for compliance with the upcoming legislative changes.